More photo's below for people from overseas, whom I have married recently!

 Note if you are intending to marry then only one person needs to lodge the Notice of Intended Marriage - with the appropriate person witnessing your signature.
 The other person will need to sign it as soon as possible and these may be when you enter the country to get married.
 Examples of where this may apply are if the bride is in one country and the Groom is here in Australia.
 The groom may lodge the NIM, then when the bride gets here then it has to be signed appropriately.
 Possible situations may include where armed forces personnel are serving in different locations, spouse visa applications, business interests mean that the couple work apart, or it may be that people work on a fly in fly out roster on mines or oilfields.
 What is important I that the NIM is lodged on time.
 Contact Graham if you need further clarification.

-For a person born overseas - a Birth Certificate, or a passport (that has not been cancelled) which must have your Date of Birth and Place of Birth.
+For a person born overseas - a Birth Certificate and photo ID, or a passport (that has not been cancelled) which must have your Date of Birth and Place of Birth.

 If a person born overseas has not got, and can not get, a Birth certificate or a non cancelled passport, then a Statutory Declaration will be required.
 These Statutory Declarations can be prepared with me.
 Note!
 Statutory Declarations will only be used when I am satisfied that this is the only option left that is reasonably available.
 (This is not available for Australian born Citizens).